AMartinezSounds/cactus-frontend-test-alfredo-martinez/README.md

 Create a blog section with your own design.
 Here we provide a fake API for 100 post: https://jsonplaceholder.typicode.com/posts

-Take account of post SEO.
+Take account of every post SEO.

 > **TIP**: Pagination is the key